 Many adult day centers offer these benefits and more for aging adults who require additional assistance during the day due to health reasons.
-Currently there are 4,600 adult day centers in the United States serving approximately 260,000 aging adults and younger persons with disabilities.
-Estimates show a 35% increase since 2002, reflecting the trend that Americans are aging and require professional support services for those with dementia or other cognitive impairments.
+Currently there are 4,600 adult day centers in the United States serving approximately 260,000 aging adults, younger persons with disabilities, and caregivers.
+Estimates show a 63% increase in the number of people serviced by adult day centers since 2002, reflecting the trend that Americans are aging and require professional support services for those with dementia or other cognitive impairments.

 There are generally two types of adult day care centers: those that focus primarily on social interaction and those that offer medical care.
-Some centers, such as the River House, offer both.
-According to the National Adult Day Services Association (NADSA) the average participant that attends a day center is a 76-year-old female who lives with a spouse, adult children or other family members.
-About half of these individuals have some form of cognitive impairment and more than half require assistance with at least two daily living activities.
+Some centers, such as River House, offer both.
+According to the National Adult Day Services Association (NADSA) the average participant that attends a day center is a 72-year-old female who lives with adult children or their spouse.
+A little over half of those utilizing day service centers have some form of cognitive impairment and more than half require assistance with at least two daily living activities.

-At an adult day center, whether it is a social or medical model, the aging adult greatly benefits from active engagement but at a medical model health monitoring and individualized care is a huge help.
+At an adult day center, whether it is a social or medical model, the aging adult greatly benefits from active engagement.
+Medical model centers offer added benefits by providing health monitoring and individualized care.